Is this the best German team of all time?

 A jury of prominent sports journalists has assembled a legendary team of 11 players plus a coach for German football's Hall of Fame.

-On the initiative of the German Football Museum, a jury consisting of prominent sports journalists have picked 11 players and a coach to assemble the German team they believe to be the best of all time.
-The team will be the founding members of German football's Hall of Fame.
+On the initiative of the German Football Museum in Dortmund, a jury consisting of prominent sports journalists last year picked 11 players and a coach to assemble the German team they believe to be the best of all time.
+The players are the founding members of German football's Hall of Fame which opened earlier this year.

 |The German players celebrate the World Cup triumph in 1974.|